jukkas/ble-nrf24-es-tlm/README.md

 This implementation adds related STM8 code and also support for interleaved Eddystone telemetry (TLM) frames containing temperature data, which can be read from attached DS18B20 sensor.

+Git branch 'temperature-beacon' contains version that broadcasts only temperature data without any Eddystone data.

 ## Hardware used
 This example assumes following hardware configuration:
 - STM8 development board based on **STM8S103F3**.